oxmc/GitWeb-SitesNew/README.md

 # GitWeb-SitesNew
-This is the repository containg the new GitWeb-Sites, for Mr.Crayfish device mod.
+This is the repository containg the new GitWeb-Sites, for my version of Mr.Crayfish's device mod.

+You can download it (here)[https://github.com/oxmc/MrCrayfishDeviceMod] 1.12.2 only.

 # OLD: